 What is SI Joint Pain?Jun 23, 2021

-The overlooked pelvis problem that may be contributing to lower back pain.
+The overlooked pelvis problem may be contributing to lower back pain.

 A common location for pain described as ‘low back pain’ is in the SI Joints.
 The SI joints support the weight of your upper body, distributing it across the pelvis.
 They act as shock absorbers and reduce the pressure on your spine.
 They also support your range of motion when you bend and twist at your hips.